Aliases for KCNJ15 Gene

 GeneCards Summary for KCNJ15 Gene

 KCNJ15 (Potassium Channel, Inwardly Rectifying Subfamily J, Member 15) is a Protein Coding gene.
-Among its related pathways are Circadian entrainment and GABA receptor activation.
-GO annotations related to this gene include inward rectifier potassium channel activity.
+Among its related pathways are GABA receptor activation and Transmission across Chemical Synapses.
+GO annotations related to this gene include potassium channel activity and inward rectifier potassium channel activity.
 An important paralog of this gene is KCNJ3.

 UniProtKB/Swiss-Prot for KCNJ15 Gene